 - To reduce paper waste, I pledge to enroll two accounts (i.e. credit, banking, utilities) in paperless delivery.

 - To reduce textile waste, I pledge to repair, swap, or buy second-hand clothes instead of purchasing new clothing items.

-WasteBusters is an annual waste-reduction competition for organizations and individuals in Clark County hosted by the Green Neighbors program.
-Families, friends and organizations are encouraged to form groups or sign up as individuals, committing to reduce waste and foster sustainable habits for the 21-day challenge.
+WasteBusters is an annual waste reduction competition for organizations and individuals in Clark County hosted by the Green Neighbors program.
+Families, friends, businesses, and organizations are encouraged to form teams or sign up as individuals, committing to reduce waste and foster sustainable habits for the 21-day challenge.
 The challenge provides opportunities to attend virtual events, complete weekly challenges, and answer prompts to share ideas with the community!

 How it Works: